polterguy/phosphorusfive/plugins/extras/p5.xml/README.md

 XML parsing
 ===============

-This folder contains the Active Events necessary to parse and create XML files and snippets.
+This folder contains the Active Events necessary to parse XML files and snippets.
 There is one Active Event in this project, that allows you to parse an XML snippet, and create a lambda structure out of it.
 Its name is *[xml2lambda]*.
-BBelow is an example of using it.
+Below is an example of using it.

 ```
 _xml:@"<x>